Project config

 branches: # list — replaces the plugin defaults wholesale

-when: [docs, documentation] # new prefix for doc-only plans
+- { branch: docs/, when: [docs, documentation] } # new prefix

-when: [other, tooling]
+- { branch: chore/, when: [other, tooling] }

 Verifying the merged config